 Voluntary rate change applications (increase from two percent to three percent) must be submitted at least nine months in advance of the desired effective date of the tax.
 The new tax rate implementation date will be the start date for the new five-year term.
 Designated recipients not subject to renewal requirements will be required to submit a complete application for the new rate but will continue to not be subject to ongoing renewal requirements.

-Voluntary applications that include using general MRDT revenues (revenues from traditional accommodation providers, including hotels, motels, bed and breakfasts and vacation rental reservation systems that list properties with verifiable property managers) for affordable housing must be submitted at least nine months in advance of the desired effective date of the tax.
+Voluntary applications that include using general MRDT revenues (revenues from traditional accommodation providers, including hotels, motels, bed and breakfasts and vacation rental reservation systems that list properties with verifiable property managers) for affordable housing must be submitted at least six months in advance of the desired effective date of the tax.